cesardecasas/NomadChallenge/README.md

 ## Issues Encountered

 * pg(Postgres) gem not working for Ruby < 3.0.
 Used SQLite3 instead, in the until it is safe to use pg gem.
-> Alternatively, you can downgrade to Ruby 2.4 in order to use de pg gem and PostgreSQL as Database.
+> Alternatively, you can downgrade to Ruby 2.4 in order to use the pg gem and PostgreSQL as Database.

 * Uncompatibilities, with npm.
 Used yarn instead.